 Protect our Privacy and Security

-Tell Facebook to sign the Security Pledge to protect our privacy and help build a surveillance-resistant web.
+Tell tech companies to sign the Security Pledge to protect our privacy and help build a surveillance-resistant web.

 Corporate and government attacks on human rights to privacy, security, and liberty are increasing across the globe, and technology plays a central role in extending their reach.
 Technology can empower and grant freedoms to us all, but now our online data is empowering data brokers, ISP’s, surveillance companies, and runaway government agencies to discriminate, exploit, and limit our freedoms.
 If a company wanted to exploit, or an authoritarian government wanted to surveil everyone affiliated with a certain racial, religious, or political group, they could do so with the information collected on innocent people by technology and social media companies.
 Companies and governments can exploit the massive troves of data companies have on people and weak links in Internet security.
 They can twist the Internet into something it was never meant to be: a weapon against the public.

-Facebook has been a case study in how data privacy and security issues present major business risks.
-Facebook has faced increased scrutiny from the public and policymakers over its inability to protect the privacy and security of their users.
+Tech companies have also faced increased scrutiny from the public and policymakers over their inability to protect the privacy and security of their users.
 Facebook recently dealt with a security breach exposing 50 million accounts that eroded user trust, and its failure to disclose its data-sharing deals spurred calls for regulatory action across the whole industry.
-Data privacy and security has been an issue throughout Facebook's history, with its first major incident in 2006, continuing through a number of recent issues.

-Facebook should take steps to protect users and earn back their trust.
-We ask Facebook to join companies like Adblock Plus and DuckDuckGo in signing the Security Pledge, committing to:
+Tech companies should take steps to protect users and earn back their trust.
+We ask tech companies to join companies like Adblock Plus and DuckDuckGo in signing the Security Pledge, committing to: